zeek/zeek/scripts/base/init-bare.zeek.rst

       cached_addresses: :zeek:type:`count`
          Number of cached addresses.

-   Statistics related to Bro's active use of DNS.
-These numbers are about Bro performing DNS queries on it's own, not traffic being seen.
+   Statistics related to Zeek's active use of DNS.
+These numbers are about Zeek performing DNS queries on it's own, not traffic being seen.

    .. zeek:see:: get_dns_stats